 The best part of HomeFlip, though, is that it is completely free to download and free of advertisements.
 Presson also plans to open-source the app sometime in the future “so that the crowd can take over.”

-HomeFlip is a useful app, but it’s easy to miss its flexibility without digging though the settings.
+HomeFlip is a useful app, but it’s easy to miss its flexibility without digging through the settings.
 The app comes with tons of helpful adjustments that can make the launcher exactly the way you want it.

 For example, HomeFlip can be activated with more than a simple tap of the Home key.
 You can have it open on a double or triple-tap of the Home key or even a swipe from an adjustable custom hotspot.